Machine learning spectral indicators of topology: Results

 \subsection{Exploratory analysis}

-Prior to training the neural network classifier, we conducted an exploratory analysis of the assembled XANES spectra to gauge the separability by topological class exhibited by different elements.
-For all examples containing a given element, we performed a principal component analysis (PCA) on the pre-processed high-dimensional spectra and subsequently carried out unsupervised \textit{k}-means clustering on the first two principal components of the training set.
-Results of the clustering analysis for a selection of elements are shown in \textbf{Fig.~\ref{fig:figure2}(a)}, with corresponding original spectra shown for six example elements in \textbf{Fig.~\ref{fig:figure2}(b)}.
-The decision boundary between the two clusters identified by \textit{k}-means clustering lies at the intersection of the blue (trivial) and orange (topological) shaded regions.
-Since unsupervised clustering is blind to the true topological class of the examples, cluster assignment was performed by solving an optimal matching problem which finds the pairing between clusters and topological classes that minimizes the number of misclassified examples, corrected for class imbalance.
+Prior to training the NN classifier, we conducted an exploratory analysis of the assembled XANES spectra to estimate the separability by topological class exhibited by different elements.
+For all examples containing a given element, we performed a principal component analysis (PCA) on the high-dimensional spectra and subsequently carried out unsupervised \textit{k}-means clustering on a subset of principal components of the training set.
+The number of retained principal components was selected to retain at least $80\%$ of the explained variance of spectra for a given element.
+Results of the clustering analysis for a selection of elements are shown in \textbf{Figure~\ref{fig:figure1}}.
+The decision boundary between the two clusters identified by \textit{k}-means clustering, projected along the first two principal components, lies at the intersection of the blue (trivial) and orange (topological) shaded regions in \textbf{Figure~\ref{fig:figure1}a}.
+Since \textit{k}-means clustering is not supervised by the true topological class of each example, cluster assignment was performed by solving an optimal matching problem that finds the pairing between clusters and topological classes that minimizes the number of misclassified examples, corrected for class imbalance.
 The examples from all three datasets (training, validation, and testing) are plotted as scattered points in the low-dimensional space and colored according to their known topological class.
-Additional visualizations are shown in \textbf{Fig.~\ref{fig:figureS2}(a)}.
-The fraction of scattered points from the testing set (unseen during cluster assignment) which were clustered consistently with their topological class is given for each element in \textbf{Fig.~\ref{fig:figure2}(c)} and \textbf{Fig.~\ref{fig:figure2}(d)} for topological and trivial examples, respectively.
-A quick survey of these results reveals a number of elements for which the classification accuracy of topological and trivial examples exhibits a clear trade-off, and a few for which the classification accuracy is more balanced.
+Additional visualizations are shown in \textbf{Figure~\ref{fig:figureS2}}.
+A quick survey of these results reveals a number of elements for which the classification accuracy of topological and trivial examples is imbalanced, and a few for which the classification accuracy is more balanced between the two classes.
 We correlated these observations with the decision boundary visualizations and noted three distinct patterns in the result of our unsupervised clustering.
-For some elements, nearly all topological examples were segregated within a single cluster (first row of \textbf{Fig.~\ref{fig:figure2}(a)}).
-This led to a strong score for topological examples but weaker score for trivial ones for elements like As, Ge, and Si.
-Other elements like Mg, Mo, and Ti exhibited more balanced classification accuracies between the two topological classes (second row of \textbf{Fig.~\ref{fig:figure2}(a)}).
-On the other hand, there were a number of unsuccessful clustering examples such as Ba, F, and K for which clustering of the data did not appear coincident with topological class (third row of \textbf{Fig.~\ref{fig:figure2}(a)}).
-Given that the feature transformations performed in our exploratory analysis were purely linear, its potential to discriminate data between the two classes using certain elements was already encouraging.
-It further suggested a possible advantage to using more complex, non-linear methods, such as that enabled by a neural network classifier, to improve prediction accuracy for both classes.
+For some elements, nearly all topological examples were segregated within a single cluster (row I of \textbf{Figure~\ref{fig:figure1}}).
+This led to a strong score for topological examples but weaker score for trivial ones for elements such as Ti, Ge, As, and Sb.
+Other elements like Ga, In, Sn, and Ta exhibited more balanced classification accuracies between the two topological classes (row II of \textbf{Figure~\ref{fig:figure1}}).
+On the other hand, there were a number of unsuccessful examples of alkali and alkaline earth metals for which clustering of the data did not appear coincident with topological class (row III of \textbf{Figure~\ref{fig:figure1}}).
+Given that the feature transformations performed in our exploratory analysis were element-specific, the potential to discriminate data between the two classes is encouraging.
+This also suggests a possible advantage of synthesizing information of all constituent atom types in a given compound in order to improve prediction accuracy.